MohamedHelmy296/Learning-Java/Java Basic /program/README.md

 - test7 >>>>>> Program to sum n numbers
 - test8 >>>>>> Program that asks the user to input a positive integer.
 It should then print the multiplication table of that number.
 - test9 >>>>>> Program to find the factorial value of any number entered through the user
+- test10 >>>>> program to enters 10 integer number from the user , and then prints the sum of the even and odd integers